Kelsey Mitchell (basketball)

+Mitchell was the second overall pick in the 2018 WNBA draft by the Indiana Fever, and was selected to the 2018 WNBA All-Rookie Team.
+Mitchell participated in the WNBA Three-Point Contest in 2018 and 2023.
+For her leadership on and off the court, Mitchell was awarded the 2023 Dawn Staley Community Leadership Award.
+Mitchell became a three-time WNBA All-Star with appearances in 2023, 2024 and 2025.

+In 2019, Mitchell played for Egyptian club Al Ahly in the 2019 FIBA Africa Women's Clubs Champions Cup.
+Mitchell signed with the Shanxi Flame of the Women's Chinese Basketball Association for the 2024-2025 season.

+College career

-Kelsey Mitchell (born November 12, 1995) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
-Mitchell was the second overall pick in the 2018 WNBA draft.
-She completed her college career with the Ohio State Buckeyes in 2018.
+Mitchell completed her college career with the Ohio State Buckeyes in 2018.
 In February 2018, she was named the Big Ten women's basketball player of the year by the conference's coaches.
-She was a second team All-American in 2015, 2017, and 2018, while notching first team All-American in 2016.
+She was a second-team All-American in 2015, 2017, and 2018, while notching first-team All-American in 2016.

-During her senior college season, Mitchell averaged 24.4 points per game on 46.1 percent shooting and 40.3 percent shooting from three.
+As a college freshman in 2014–15, Mitchell finished the season with 873 total points, which were the second-most by a freshman in NCAA Division I history, behind Tina Hutchinson's 898 with San Diego State in 1983–84.
+During her senior season, Mitchell averaged 24.4 points per game on 46.1 percent shooting and 40.3 percent shooting from three.
 She also managed 4.1 assists per game and 3.2 rebounds per game.
 She finished the regular season of her final season with the third-most points in NCAA Division I history, and ultimately finished her career with 3,402 points, trailing only Kelsey Plum of Washington.
+In 2018, after her senior year, she won the Dawn Staley Award.